jahvi/generator-htmlemail/README.md

 #### [?]
 Select the SMTP host to use when sending test emails

-Used to set up the emailSend transport service.
+Used to set up the nodemailer transport service.

 #### [?]
 What's your SMTP server username and passsword?